How to Apply

 Some notes about family forms:

-• We want to get to know your child and your family through your responses.
-There are no right or wrong answers to any of these questions.
+• We want to get to know you and your family through your responses.
+There are no right or wrong answers to these questions.

 • The content of your responses is much more important than the length of your writing.
-Though most questions have word limits, please do not feel the need to write more just to reach the word limits!
+Though most questions have character/word limits, please do not feel the need to write more just to reach these limits.

-• The Student Statement form should be completed by the applicant without help from adults.
+• All forms other than the Parent Statement should be completed by the applicant without help from adults.

 • Keep copies of your work separate from Ravenna in a program such as Google Docs or Microsoft Word.
 When pasting your responses from a word processing program into Ravenna, please read them carefully from start to finish to make sure all formatting and content appears as you wish.

 The financial aid application is a two-step process that typically begins in early winter for families applying for admission as well as returning College Prep families currently receiving financial aid.
-Detailed information about the financial aid application process is available in the financial aid section of our website.
+Detailed information about the process is available on the financial aid pages of our website.

-• Only your child's current teachers should submit these forms
+• Only the applicant's current teachers should submit these forms

-• We advise waiting until after November 1 to ask your child's teachers to complete recommendation forms
+• We advise waiting until after November 1 to ask teachers to complete recommendation forms

 • The Principal/Counselor form may be submitted by a principal, counselor, advisor, division head, etc. as appropriate